Selwyn Community Education

 • Presentation about raranga

 • 10:30am Hauhake Tikanga (harvest procedures).
 You will harvest the harakeke (flax) in accordance with traditional practices.
-All students will participate in collecting and carrying the harakeke back to the classroom.
+All students will participate in collecting and carrying the harakeke back to the classroom, if this is possible.
+If it is not possible to harvest at the school (if the supply is too low, or the weather unsuitable) then there will be a teaching session about this, and harakeke will be supplied.

 • Preparation for raranga (weaving)